fedellen/list-together/README.md

 ## **🐞 Known Bugs**

 - Shared list subscription delay on list data, not notification
-- App reverts to "Add your first list!" when deleting any list
 - ...otherBugsProbably

 ## **💽 Backend made with:**